open-life-science/application-forms/README.md

 ## Step 3: Submit your application via the Open Review form

-- Visit the submission page: https://openreview.net/group?id=openlifesci.org/Open_Life_Science/2023/Cohort_7
+- Visit the submission page: https://openreview.net/group?id=openlifesci.org/Open_Life_Science/2023/Cohort_8
-- Click the “Open Life Science 2023 Cohort Submission” link
+- Click the “OLS Open Seeds Cohort Submission” link
 - Transfer the content from your draft application to the Open Review form
 - When you’re ready, click “submit”